A Gene-Editing Experiment Let These Patients With Vision Loss See Color Again

 "She goes, 'Yeah, you see the sunset.
 That's the sunset.'
 And we both smiled at each other," Kalberer says.
 "It was a great moment."

-Kalberer saw colored lights on the dancefloor at his cousin's wedding.
-"That was that was a very, very fun joyous moment," he says.
+Kalberer saw colored lights on the dance floor at his cousin's wedding.
+"That was a very, very fun joyous moment," he says.

 Once the CRISPR was inside the cells of the retinas, the hope was that it would cut out the genetic mutation causing the disease, restoring vision by reactivating the dormant cells.